Aaron Rodgers looks right at home vs. Jets in Steelers debut with 4 TD passes in win

 The Jets’ offense with Rodgers struggled to produce, the defense was a shell of its formerly dominant self and it cost both general manager Joe Douglas and coach Robert Saleh their jobs in the middle of a 5-12 season.

 In what turned out to be his final appearance with New York, Rodgers threw a season-high four touchdown passes in a win over Miami on Jan.
 5 at MetLife Stadium.
-He became the fifth player in NFL history to reach 500 regular-season touchdown passes in that game.
+He became the fifth player in NFL history to reach 500 regular-season touchdown passes.

-After Sunday's performance, he has 507 — one behind Brett Favre for fourth all-time.
+In his very next game there, in a new uniform with a new team, he reached 507 — one behind Brett Favre for fourth all-time.
+And it came in a victory against familiar opponents.

-Rodgers was told in February he would be released by the Jets — and he later balked at how the team handled his departure.
-Four months later, Rodgers decided to continue his playing career and signed a one-year, $13.65 million contract with the Steelers.

-And he faced Justin Fields, who was Pittsburgh's starter early last season and led the Steelers to a 4-2 start before he sat in place of a healthy Russell Wilson.
-Fields, who signed a two-year, $40 million deal with the Jets in March, had two TD runs and threw a scoring pass in the loss.
+“I love beating everybody,” Rodgers said.
+“It doesn’t matter who it is.”

 AP NFL: https://apnews.com/hub/NFL